anastamerr/anastamerr/README.md

 - 👋 Hi, I’m @anastamerr
 - 👀 I’m interested in android devolopment and software programming
-- 🌱 I’m currently learning data structures and data science
+- 🌱 I’m currently learning dynamic programming
 - 💞️ I’m looking to collaborate on apps devolopment
 - 📫 You can email me on: anastamer136@gmail.com !